bhauman/advent-of-clojure-2016/README.md

 ## How to use

-When you are finished working on the problem, there are solutions available for you to get another point of view on the problem.

-See the [`src/advent`](https://github.com/bhauman/advent-of-clojure-2016/tree/master/src/advent-of-code-2016) directory for the solutions.
+See the [`src/advent-of-clojure-2016`](https://github.com/bhauman/advent-of-clojure-2016/tree/master/src/advent-of-code-2016) directory for the solutions.

 ![advent tree](https://raw.githubusercontent.com/bhauman/advent-of-clojure/master/resources/advent_tree.png)